Free Cash Flow

 Read article

-MDB 10-K Analysis: Why MongoDB's 20% FCF Margin May Never Reach Shareholders
+MongoDB's 20% Free Cash Flow Margin May Never Reach Shareholders

 MongoDB's free cash flow exploded 315% to $500 million in FY2026, pushing FCF margin to 20.3%.
 Wall Street fixated on the 17% revenue growth guide and sent the stock down 22%.
 But the 10-K reveals something neither bulls nor bears are discussing: nearly 100% of that $505 million in operating cash flow is consumed by a $499 million equity compensation recycling system — buybacks plus a brand-new net share settlement policy that annualizes to ~$300M/year.
 The real question isn't whether MongoDB can grow — it's whether the S&M leverage engine (47% → 38% of revenue in 3 years) can outrun this treadmill.